 The DMRB determined the significance of noise effects by establishing the no observed effect level (NOEL) and both the lowest observable adverse effect level (LOAEL) and the significant observable adverse effect level (SOAEL) for all noise sensitive receptors within the corridor during the time periods when they are typically in use (for example schools would only need daytime LOAELs and SOAELs).
 NOEL is the "level below which no effect can be detected...below this level, there is no detectable effect on health and quality of life due to the noise."
-LOAEL is "the level above which adverse effects on health and quality of life occur" (DMRB).
+LOAEL is "the level above which adverse effects on health and quality of life can be detected."
+SOAEL is "the level above which significant adverse effects on health and quality of life occur" (DMRB).
 DMRB established LOAEL and SOAEL for operational noise, as shown in Table 7.